PFP frequently asked questions

 Q9.
-What is expected from PFP Recipients?
+What is expected from PFP recipients?

 Q10.
 How do I apply for participant funding?

 A2.
 Participant funding will be available, on a case-by-case basis, for matters related to aspects of environmental assessments (EA) and/or a licensing action for major nuclear facilities (e.g., uranium mines, nuclear power plants and nuclear waste facilities).
-Funding may also be available for CNSC proceedings that are of significant interest to the public or to Aboriginal Peoples.
+Funding may also be available for CNSC proceedings that are of significant interest to the public or to Aboriginal groups.

 The CNSC will determine whether to offer participant funding as well as the maximum amount for a specific matter.